 Reader’s Corner (which you can find in the left-hand menu, and the top menu) features all the resources you need about books in our library.
 There are links to InterLibrary Loan and a request form for new books and dvds.
 Check it out today!

-The Rutland Historical Society and the library have partnered to make selected years of the Rutland High School Yearbooks from 1930-1993 available.
-(Other high schools and more years are coming!)
+The Rutland Historical Society and the library have partnered to make the Rutland High School Yearbooks from 1930-2012 available, along with Mount St. Joseph from 1930-1993.
+College of St. Joseph also has yearbooks online.

 Indexes to the Rutland Herald [1984-current] and the Burlington Free Press [1985-current].
 See our Rutland Herald page for information in all the ways to access issues of the Rutland Herald.